 Films — Live Action

-- Tom Cruise is doing it again in the upcoming Knight & Day, with running of the bulls scenes shot in scenic Cádiz, in the other extreme of the country.
+- Tom Cruise is doing it again in the upcoming Knight and Day, with running of the bulls scenes shot in scenic Cádiz, in the other extreme of the country.

 - Parodied in the classic Spanish film ¡Bienvenido, Mr. Marshall!, in which the people of a small Castilian village decide to give themselves an Andalusian makeover in order to impress the Americans in charge of distributing Marshall Plan funds.